-The total reach* of reporting in which researchers collaborating with us featured in 2017 measured close to 10 million.
+In our first 12 months of operation, we facilitated researcher input into coverage with a reach* of over 10 million.
 This figure does not include much of our regional coverage, and likely does not account for our full reach online.

-By making the best evidence in education more accessible to millions of Australians, we empower the public to make more informed judgements on education issues.
+By making the best research in education more accessible to millions of Australians, we empower the public to make more informed judgements on education issues.

 Reach by state